coconutpep/Pymaceuticals-Capomulin-Summary/README.md

 * Zoniferol
 ### Bar Plots
 Bar plots used to show the total number of data points for each Treatment tested.
 "Data Points" refers to each mouse at each timepoint tested. *Data summarized in this report are for mice that had data recorded at every timepoint*.
+### Pie Charts
+Pie charts used to show the distribution of mice per sex in the study.
 ## [/Images](Images)
 Collection of plots created in [Pymaceuticals.ipynb](Pymaceuticals.ipynb) saved in .png format for quick reference.
 * [pandas_barplot](Images/barplot_pandas.png)
 Bar plot showing the number of data points per treatment regimen tested created using Pandas.
 * [matplotlib_barplot](Images/barplot_matplotlib.png)
 Bar plot showing the number of data points per treatment regimen tested created using Matplotlib.
+* [
 ## Built With
 * Jupyter Notebook
 * Python